 HOW TO STORE WHOLE CUCUMBERS

 Ditch the paper towel or the airtight container full of cold water.
 Cucumbers thrive when stored in an environment that mimics their own skin.
 While their forest-green peel is hearty, they benefit immensely from an extra layer of protection from Abeego.
+Bonus: it's oh so easy.

 HOW TO STORE SLICED CUCUMBERS AND CUCUMBER SLICES